KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 capable of indivisibility
 and hospitality.

-Unity does not erase the soul.
+Unity does not erase the essence.
 It completes it through belonging.

-Souls that reach Theon do not dissolve.
+Essences that reach Theon do not dissolve.
 They retain distinctness
 while participating in the **resonant whole**.